-\emph{The construction of pseudospin basis.}---In the presence of SOPC, spin is no longer a good quantum number.
-However, due to the presence of inversion and time-reversal symmetry, the bands of the 4-orbital minimal model $H^{4-orbital}_{\mathbf{k},ss^{\prime}}$ remain doubly degenerate at every $\mathbf{k}$ point.
-Therefore, we can define a pseudospin basis in which the pseudospin transforms identically to the real spin (or magnetic moment) under symmetry operations.
-This pseudospin basis is referred to as manifestly covariant Bloch basis (MCBB) \cite{yip2013model,fu2015parity,yip2016pseudospin,zhang2023spin,xie2020spin,fischer2023superconductivity}.
-To construct the MCBB, we project the four-orbital (eight-band) model onto the band basis and select two degenerate bands near the Fermi energy as target bands.
-Then the pseudospin operators $\tilde{\sigma}_{i}(\mathbf{k}),~(i=x,y,z)$ are derived by applying the projector onto the spin operators $\sigma_{i} \otimes I_{4\times 4}~(i=x,y,z)$ in the real spin basis.
-Subsequently, we can expand these pseudospin operators using linear combinations of the Pauli matrices $\rho_{i}\,(i=x,y,z)$ (Further details can be found in the Supplemental Material \cite{supp}).
+\emph{The construction of the pseudo-spin basis.}---In the presence of SOPC, spin is no longer a good quantum number.
+However, due to the presence of inversion and time-reversal symmetry, the bands of the 8-band model $H^{8-band}_{\mathbf{k},ss^{\prime}}$ remain doubly degenerate at every $\mathbf{k}$ point.
+Therefore, we can define a pseudo-spin basis in which the pseudo-spin transforms identically to real spins under symmetry operations.
+This pseudo-spin basis is referred to as the manifestly covariant Bloch basis (MCBB) \cite{yip2013model,fu2015parity,yip2016pseudospin,fischer2023superconductivity}.
+To construct the MCBB, we project the eight-band model onto the two selected degenerate bands near the Fermi energy.
+Then the pseudo-spin operators $\tilde{\sigma}_{i}(\mathbf{k}),~(i=x,y,z)$ are derived by applying the projector onto the spin operators $\sigma_{i} \otimes I_{4\times 4}~(i=x,y,z)$ in the real spin basis.
+Subsequently, we can expand these pseudo-spin operators using linear combinations of the Pauli matrices $\rho_{i}\,(i=x,y,z)$.
+(Further details can be found in \textbf{End Matter}.)